nagyist/audio-transcription/README.md

 Results are submitted to the backend as HTTP post requests.
 May be sensible to change this to persistent connections, like Websockets.

-Results are submitted to a backend server, which writes to a task queue requests for persistence to minio, handled by Celery workers.
+Results are submitted to a backend server (flask), which writes to a task queue (rabbitmq) requests for persistence to minio, handled by celery workers.

 ```